Pelléas et Mélisande (Fauré): History

 The score was commissioned in 1898 by Mrs Patrick Campbell for the play's first production in English, in which she starred with Johnston Forbes-Robertson and John Martin-Harvey.

-Stella Campbell had invited Debussy to compose the music, but he was busy working on his operatic version of Maeterlinck's play, and declined the invitation.
+Mrs Campbell, who was to sing in the production, had invited Debussy to compose the music, but he was busy working on his operatic version of Maeterlinck's play, and declined the invitation.
 Debussy in his letter said: "j'aimerai toujours mieux une chose où, en quelque sorte, l'action sera sacrifiée à l'expression longuement poursuivie des sentiments de l'âme.
 Il me semble que là, la musique peut se faire plus humaine, plus vécue, que l'on peut creuser et raffiner les moyens d'expression" ("I will always prefer a thing in which, in a way, the action is sacrificed for the expression sought after by the soul.
 It seems to me that in that case, the music is more human, more lived, that we can refine our means of expression").